Zinc dosage

 Analytical methods used

-Zinc dosage is carried out using high-precision instrumental techniques:
+Zinc levels are measured using high-precision instrumental techniques:

-• ICP-OES (inductively coupled plasma optical emission spectrometry) : rapid method for the simultaneous quantification of several metals (zinc, iron, copper, manganese).
+- ICP-OES (inductively coupled plasma optical emission spectrometry) : a fast method for the simultaneous quantification of several metals (zinc, iron, copper, manganese).

-• AAS (Atomic Absorption Spectroscopy) : The reference technique for the precise measurement of zinc in food, nutraceutical and cosmetic products.
+- AAS (atomic absorption spectroscopy) : reference technique for the precise measurement of zinc in food, nutraceutical and cosmetic products.

 These methods can be combined with other mineral analyses, such as iron , magnesium or phosphorus , to obtain a complete nutritional profile .